Bird Point Counts

 4.2 TEMPORAL DESIGN

-Each BPC consists of a 30-minute monitoring period at each station with sampling occurring in the morning between sunrise and 11:00 or between 15:00 and dusk.
-Each station must be sampled a minimum of four times – twice in the morning and twice in the evening.
-A fifth sample is preferable.
+Each BPC consists of a monitoring period of a specified length (Round 1 in 2023: 30 mins, Round 2 in 2025: 3 X 10 mins) at each station with sampling occurring in the morning between sunrise and 11:00 or between 15:00 and dusk.
+Each station must be sampled on a minimum of three days – preferably twice in the morning and once in the evening although this will not always be possible.
 Ideally, each station should be sampled at different times of the morning and afternoon.
 For example, if a station is sampled in the later morning (i.e. 10:00) one morning, it should be sampled in the early morning (before 8:00) another morning.

 5. SAMPLING DESIGN